anishtharur/merck-next-app/README.md

 ## Overview

 The Merck Drug Candidate Management Application is a modern web application built with Next.js that provides a comprehensive interface for exploring and managing drug candidates in various stages of development.
 The application features a responsive design with dark mode support and smooth animations.

+## Demo

+Visit the live application: [Merck Drug Candidate Management](https://merck-next-app.vercel.app/)

+The application is deployed on Vercel and showcases:

+- Real-time search and filtering of drug candidates
+- Detailed information about each drug
+- Responsive design with dark mode support
+- Smooth animations and transitions

 ## Installation